-At the 31 December the leverage ratio of The Nottingham was well above the 3% regulatory minimum at 5.2% based on the transitional rules.
-Upon full implementation of the CRD IV rules this will reduce to 4.8%, but still well above the 3% regulatory minimum.
+At the 31 December, at 5.0%, the leverage ratio of The Nottingham was well above the 3% regulatory minimum based on the transitional rules.
+Upon full implementation of the CRD IV rules this will reduce to 4.6%, but still well above the 3% regulatory minimum.